ipbrennan90/PiMotions/README.md

 ## Introduction

-We're excited that you are joining us on **March 10, 2018** to dive into the wonders of the [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/), the tiniest Raspberry Pi.
+We're excited that you are diving into the wonders of the [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/), and computer vision!

 - In [Part 1](docs/part1.md) of this workshop, we're going to set up a web application that can take a picture using our Pi with the click of a button.
 - In [Part 2](docs/part2.md), we will write code to detect motion using the camera connected to the Pi.